therealwoofwoof/woofwoofos/README.md

 # WoofwoofOS
-This is an Operating System, or what is like one, in a web browser.
+This is an Operating System in a web browser.
 Apps:
 * Gallery
 * Terminal